Cam Newton Player Prop Bets for NFL Week 12 | Carolina vs. Miami 11/28/2021

 Matchup vs. Miami

-- Newton averages 206 passing yards per game in three matchups against the Dolphins, 206.0 more yards than his over/under in Sunday's game.
+- In three matchups against the Dolphins, Newton averaged 206 passing yards per game, 9.5 yards fewer than his over/under for Sunday.

 - Newton had one multiple-TD outing over those matchups against the Dolphins.